#1 Tip for Making Slipcover Sewing Faster

 It was an eye opening experience, seeing how garments are manufactured in a factory with such speed and efficiency.

 One of the most valuable production methods that stuck with me is batching.
-I now use it for every sewing project including slipcovers.
+I now use it for every sewing project, including slipcovers.

 Batching is when you group certain tasks together and complete them at one time.
-It speeds up the cutting and sewing workflow no matter the size of project.
+It speeds up the cutting and sewing workflow no matter the size of the project.
 It’s a real time saver!

 Welt cord bias strips sewn together.